zshi719/2025-Data-24100/README.md

 When communicating with me, email is the best way to reach me.
 A few notes:

 - I have spent a lot of time putting together information on this github page.
 If you ask me information that can be found here it makes me grumpy.
 Don't be lazy and look before you ask.
-If I send you a screenshot of information from the course website it is _not_ a good sign and may effect your professionalism score.
+If I send you a screenshot of information from the course website it is _not_ a good sign and may affect your professionalism score.
 - If you wish to ask a question about the group project, _include everyone on the project on the email_.
 I will not answer questions about the project that do not include your entire team.
   - The purpose of group work is to _work as a group_.
 The data science curriculum at UChicago is diverse and there may be a class or experience that someone in your group has which can help.
   - This not to say that I won't help, but scheduling time to meet with me when your teammates are able to assist more quickly will lead to more efficient learning outcomes.